A Schematic Definition of Quantum Polynomial Time Computability: Proof of the Key Lemma

-To show the first part of Lemma \ref{lemma:second-part}, in the end of the simulation, we need to generate $M[r]$.
-To achieve this goal, we first move the content of the left side region of the start cell to the right end of the essential tape region.
+To show the first part of Lemma \ref{lemma:second-part}, in the end of the simulation, we need to generate $\widetilde{M[r]}$ in the leftmost portion of the qustring obtained by the simulation.
+To achieve this goal, we first move the content of the left-side region of the start cell to the right end of the essential tape region.